Annual Pearl Harbor Day On Oahu

 Sit along the streets and experience the festivities of national pride while waving flags and cheering the participating groups, including our young leaders like the Girl Scouts, military cadets, and school groups.

-There are no commercial tours offered at the park this day but you are still welcome to visit using your Passport To Pearl Harbor.
+No commercial tours are offered at the park today, but you are still welcome to visit using your Passport To Pearl Harbor.
 Getting into the park Visitor Center first thing in the morning involves waiting in line for up to an hour.
-(Arriving after the main ceremonies, closer to 10:00 am will allow you quicker access and better parking too.)
-All attractions are open and filled with Navy personnel in dress uniforms, veteran survivors and their friends and family.
-Itʻs a wonderful opportunity to listen to their personal stories, hear about events that never made it into the news or books and to be able to personally thank those of the “Greatest Generation” before these aging warriors are gone.
+(Arriving after the main ceremonies, closer to 10:00 am, will allow you quicker access and better parking too.)
+All attractions are open and filled with Navy personnel in dress uniforms, veteran survivors, and their friends and family.
+Itʻs a wonderful opportunity to listen to their personal stories, hear about events that never made it into the news or books, and be able to personally thank those of the “Greatest Generation.”

 A lot of the dayʻs activities are centered around the memorial where over 1177 sailors and marines are forever interned.
 Their lives are honored by having their names on the wall within the memorial that straddles the sunken battleship.
 Wreaths are placed throughout, provided by organizations, cities and states from all over the country and world, such as the Northern Territory in Australia.